 Promoting Physician Well-Being: How to Thrive in Medicine by Managing Physician Stress

-Family medicine practitioners, cardiologists, emergency medicine physicians, surgeons, hospitalists, Ob/Gyns, nephrologists, hematologists/oncologists, infectious disease specialists, gastroenterologists, neurologists, ENT’s, ophthalmologists, urologists, pulmonologists, critical care physicians, nurses, medical students, residents, fellows, social workers and other interested healthcare professionals.
+Baptist Health GME faculty including family medicine practitioners, cardiologists, emergency medicine physicians, surgeons, hospitalists, obstetricians, gynecologists, nephrologists, hematologists/oncologists, infectious disease specialists, gastroenterologists, neurologists, ENTs, ophthalmologists, urologists, pulmonologists, critical care physicians, nurses, advanced practice registered nurses, medical students, residents, fellows and other interested healthcare professionals.

 - Recognize the importance of well-being for physicians and residents.

-- Discuss the ACGME Common Program Requirements for Residency Education (formally known as Duty Hour regulations).
+- Identify the ACGME Common Program Requirements for Residency Education (formally known as Duty Hour regulations).

-- Evaluate the effect of fatigue/sleep deprivation, burnout, depression, and substance abuse on physician’s functioning and performance.
+- Identify the effect of fatigue, sleep deprivation, burnout, depression and substance abuse on physicians' functioning and performance.

 Susan Chalfin, Ph.D.